WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-Net1.md

 Both bulk and wall reactions are included.

 The network consists of 9 nodes (junctions), 12 pipes, 1 reservoir, 1 tank, and 1 pump.
-Only base demands but no demand pattern is given.
+Only base demands but no demand pattern are given.

 <img src="/static/benchmarks/network-net1/net1_plot.png"/>